 - Potential for Big Profits: Equity crowdfunding is high-risk, high-reward.
 If you invest in a company that becomes “the next big thing,” your investment could yield massive returns.

 - Satisfaction: In the past, only wealthy investors had the capital to buy into startup companies.
 Equity crowdfunding has made it easier for new or less-wealthy investors to invest in burgeoning companies.
 And there’s a lot of satisfaction that comes with giving life to a new company—it’s arguably a better feeling than investing in a large corporation with thousands of shareholders.

 - More Responsible: For entrepreneurs, raising capital through equity crowdfunding is far safer than opening a slew of new credit cards.

 Equity Crowdfunding for Entrepreneurs

 How do you know equity crowdfunding is the right move for your company?
 If you cannot secure financing from an angel investor or a banking institution, then equity crowdfunding may be a good way to raise capital.
 You might even be able to raise more capital than what a banking institution could offer.

 Be sure that you’re prepared to comply with the regulations and that your company is ready to deal with investors.
-Although investors won’t take part in the company’s day-to-day operations, you may still need to hire investor relations personnel.
+Although investors won’t take part in the company’s day-to-day operations, you may want to consider hiring investor relations personnel.
 These professionals are responsible for tending to a company’s financial community, rather than its customers or the general public.
 They manage communications, meetings, and inquiries between a company and its investors.
 They also provide feedback to management and manage crises when needed.